How Cornhill Sydney Started

 If you are going on to further training in a bible or theological college, the course provides a valuable foundation.

 Cornhill is a multi-denominational, not-for-profit organisation.
 The course is open to men and women with

 The Cornhill Sydney course runs on Monday and Tuesday mornings,

 with four terms of seven weeks over two years.
 The course is run at the Newtown campus of Moore Theological College.

-Gavin Perkins is the course director.
+Peter Ryan is the course director.
 Other teachers include David Peterson,